apache/openwhisk-cli/notes.md

 ## Bugs
+* [ ] Params still having issues --> see action.Create hello2.js with all values

-* [ ] invalid memory error when there is no .wskprops file .. .. .. ..
+* [X] invalid memory error when there is no .wskprops file .. .. .. ..
-* [ ] "error: invalid character '<' looking for beginning of value%" when there is invalid auth (namespace?)
+* [X] "error: invalid character '<' looking for beginning of value%" when there is invalid auth (namespace?)
   + missing trailing "/" --> this causes another issue...

 ## Notes